kontainapp/guide-examples/examples/deno/deno-hello-world/readme.md

 # Description
-This example shows how to build a Javascript NodeJS application using a Dockerfile and run it in Kontain.
-This example uses Kontain's nodejs base image.
+This example shows how to build a Deno-based Typescript application using a Dockerfile and run it in Kontain.
+This example uses Deno.

 ```shell
 # build the example